Last updated on January 17, 2023

 The first choice is obviously your home.
 If you have a couple of good friends who share your interest in MTG, hosting a draft would be a fun choice.

-But if you don’t want to gather a bunch of people at your house, you can use the Store Locator to find your closest LGS.
-After all, it’s a lot of effort to get 8 people to show up in one place at the same time.
+You can also use the Store Locator to find your closest local game stop.
+After all, it's a lot of effort to get eight people to show up in one place at the same time, why not go where people know to look?

-In the locator you can also see all kinds of official events and tournaments, so you should definitely take a look if you like playing in person.
+The locator shows all kinds of official events and tournaments, so you should definitely take a look if you like playing in person.

 Digital Options: MTG Arena and MTG Online